apache/doris-website/docs/sql-manual/sql-statements/Data-Definition-Statements/Create/CREATE-TABLE-AND-GENERATED-COLUMN.md

 +------+------+------+------+
 3 rows in set (0.04 sec)
 ```

 #### MySQL Load
+The process of creating a table, loading data and querying is as follows:

 ```sql
 mysql> CREATE TABLE gen_col_mysql_load(a INT,b INT,c DOUBLE GENERATED ALWAYS AS (abs(a+b)) NOT NULL)
 DISTRIBUTED BY HASH(a)